 Building the right culture

 Employees are an organisations’ most important stakeholder group and they tell the brand story in a way that no amount of advertising can.
 Today’s workforce want more than just to work, they want to make an impact.
 Their happiness and contentment while working for your organisation can influence its success.
-So it’s crucial that the internal culture reflects what you externally want to communicate.
+In fact, according to 2019 Edelman Trust Barometer, ''employees’ expectation that prospective employers will join them in taking action on societal issues (67 percent) is nearly as high as their expectations of personal empowerment (74 percent) and job opportunity (80 percent)''.
 By putting CSR authentically at the heart of your organisation’s culture, you give your biggest advocates a reason to build an environment where they feel empowered and that they are making a difference.
 With talent attraction and retention being a top concern for CEOs today, having a culture that stands out for doing good in the world will help move your company to the front of the queue for the right candidates.

 Creating a business imperative

 Authenticity is key.
 A brand and culture built around social responsibility will never be sustainable if the message and behaviours are not adopted and embedded from the top down.
 Today’s workforce expects leadership by example.
 And that doesn’t just go for your employees.
 An organisations social responsibility agenda is increasingly dictating who wants to work with you or buy from you.
 Throughout the supply chain up to the customer, people are looking to associate with authentic and responsible brands.
 Visa versa, you can also choose to work with suppliers and on projects that fit with your company philosophy to fulfil your purpose.